Day in and day out.

 Dr. Trevor Josephson has been an Enviros Board Member serving as a Director since 2008.
 Trevor is the founder of Josephson Psychological Services Ltd. and provides psychological services to children, teens, and adults.
 Services include individual, couple, family, and group therapy.
 Prior to founding Josephson Psychological Services Ltd., Trevor was a Psychologist at William Roper Hull Child & Family Services for three years.
 Trevor holds a PhD in Education Psychology from the University of Calgary, a Master of Arts Degree from the University of West Georgia in Humanistic Psychology and a BA in Sociology / Psychology from the University of British Columbia.

-Allie Laurent, Director
+Allie Laurent, Board Secretary

 Lawyer, McLennan Ross